 Take It Classes Offered

-These classes continue on the third Saturday of every month.
+These classes by appointment only.
 Weave a wool scarf or rag rug, or a bag on a pre-warped loom with

 the assistance of instructors at the Harmony Museum’s

 Weavers Log Cabin annex -- and take it

 Capacity is limited.
 The 210-year-old log house is